 We are especially interested in entrepreneurs who want to serve communities that don’t often see themselves or their stories reflected in their local news.

-The entire programme will be held remotely, using video conferencing tools like Zoom and collaboration tools like Miro.
+The entire programme is held remotely, using video conferencing tools like Zoom and collaboration tools like Miro.

 The programme will consist of remote group events like the Startup School in the beginning and Pitch Days after Phases 1 and 2.
 In the meantime, startups will be able to choose from a variety of remote workshops and spend time in individual sessions with our coaches and trainers.

-All workshops and 1:1 coaching sessions will be held in English.
+All workshops and 1:1 coaching sessions are held in English.